dictadata/pdf-data-parser/README.md

 ### State of Iowa Voter Registration Totals by County

 [CoJul22.pdf](./test/data/pdf/CoJul22.pdf) contains one simple table spanning multiple pages.
 This document contains page headers and footers with repeating table headers on each page.
+Use the _repeatingHeaders_ option to remove the extra table headers from output data.

 ```javascript
 let parser = new PdfDataParser({ url: "./data/pdf/CoJul22.pdf", repeatingHeaders: true })
 ```

 The page headers/footers in this document are in PDF.js _Artifacts_ marked content.
 They will be ignored by default.
-To output the page headers and footers us the _artifacts_ option.
+To output the page headers and footers use the _artifacts_ option.

 ```javascript
 let parser = new PdfDataParser({ url: "./data/pdf/CoJul22.pdf", artifacts: true })
 ```

-If the page headers/footers are contained in regular content items the headers/footers can alternatively be ignored by using the _pageHeader_ and _pageFooter_ options.
+If your document has page headers/footers contained in regular content items then the headers/footers can be ignored by using the _pageHeader_ and _pageFooter_ options.
+The settings of 50 and 35 ignore 3 and 2 lines respectively.

 ```javascript
 let parser = new PdfDataParser({ url: "./data/pdf/CoJul22.pdf", pageHeader: 50, pageFooter: 35 })